 Fourth, roll the mixture into balls.
 Brush a large plate with a little olive oil and place each meatball on it.
 Olive oil will prevent them from sticking on the plate.

 Fifth, cook the meatballs in a cast iron pan in batches.
 Heat a little oil in the pan and place the meatballs in it.
 Cook them over high heat first for about 30 seconds, flipping them over.
 Then bring the heat to the lowest and keep cooking until done, shaking the pan occasionally.

 It is simple and easy to make these at home but has some secrets.
 You feel that there is always something missing in your homemade koftes.
 When you make Turkish meatballs from scratch, you need to know some tips to make them as tasty and juicy as the ones you eat out.

 - What makes Turkish meatballs that tasty is the type of meat used.
 You need to buy the right ground beef for flavorsome meatballs.
 Forget about lean ground beef and ask for 20% fat, which means 80% lean.
 You need fat to keep your meatballs moist on the inside.

 - Another thing when buying ground beef is asking for freshly ground.
 Don’t buy packaged ground beef, you can never be sure the type of beef inside those packages.Also, it’s not good when it sits for a long time.
 Finally, have it double ground.

 - The key ingredient for oh-so-good meatballs is baking soda.
 It helps them have that tenderness.

 - You need to prepare the meatball mixture and let it rest in the refrigerator for 2-3 hours.
 Overnight is the best.

-- You should dice the onions super finely and remove any excessive juice.
+- You should dice the onions super finely or puree it.